EVALUATING COMPANY GROWTH

 Part of a stock's total return come in the form of distributions that either fund the owners' consumption or get reinvested in the secondary market.
 This portion does not create future growth in the productive business.
 Similarly, part of each years' Gross Domestic Product gets consumed when food is eaten, clothes wear out, health services still result in death, and leaky houses rot, etc. You must only compare apples with apples.
 Only a comparison of stocks' price-index (with dividends removed) vs. GDP is appropriate.
 Or even more appropriately compare stock-earnings vs. GDP.

-Stock returns over what period of time?
+- Stock returns over what period of time?
 It would seem reasonable to expect poor earnings and resulting poor stock returns shortly after big asset purchases.
 There are the costs of integrating different cultures, start-up and training costs of new equipment, write-offs found once the books of businesses bought are fully examined, increased depreciation charges, increased financing costs and stock dilution.
 But you would expect the earnings and stock returns to recover quickly in later years and reflect the growth.
-Studies don't agree with each other.
+Studies don't agree with each other about how long the negative correlation of ΔA lasts.
+Cooper et al. vs. Watanabe et al.

-Reasons for the existence of this effect.
+Reasons for the existence of this negative correlation.
 There is disagreement among academics.

 - The other line of reasoning argues that companies with a low cost of capital (ie. high stock price) can/will undertake less profitable projects than companies with a high cost of capital.
 The undertaking of those low-profit projects leads to the first point ... lower investment returns and lower stock prices.